New Zealand Air Training Corps: Aviation Skills Competition

 The Aviation Skills Competition (AVSKILLS), is a set of three competitions held across New Zealand, each open to ATC squadrons in their area.
 This is followed by a national competition, pitting the three winners against each other to determine the top squadron in the country.
 The competition aims to test cadets on their teamwork, comradeship and capabilities.
-Cadets are tested on various aspects of their training, including rifle shooting, GSK & CFK (knowledge of the NZDF and NZCF respectively), first aid, drill and navigation.
+Cadets are tested on various aspects of their training, including rifle shooting, general service knowledge & cadet forces knowledge (knowledge of the NZDF and NZCF respectively), first aid, drill and navigation.

-Air League Trophy – Area and National Efficiency Competition
+Air League Trophy – Area and national efficiency competition

 At some point in the year, nominated squadrons are inspected by their Area Co-ordinator.
 They judge them on their standards of drill, knowledge of the ATC curriculum, and general efficiency in running the unit.
 The three winning squadrons are then inspected by New Zealand Defence Force staff who determine the most efficient unit nationally.
 Units that win the national competition are awarded the Air League Trophy.

 Davy Memorial Drill Competition

 The Davy Drill Competition is a Ceremonial Drill competition held annually, in each of the three areas.
-The competition is only open to the Air Training Corps and must consist of no less than 12 people in a marching formation, with one parade commander, which is to be of a Senior NCO rank.
+The competition is only open to the ATC and must consist of no less than 12 people in a marching formation, with one parade commander, which is to be of Senior NCO rank.
 The winner of each area's competition moves onto the National Competition.

 The winner of the National competition wins the Davy Memorial Trophy, which was donated in memoriam of Hr.
 H.A.C Davy, who was the Dominion President of the Air Training Corps Association for a number of years.